tash-had/internet-thoughts/README.md

 * We built our own engine to analyze sentiment in the data we fetched
 * Data is analyzed using a corpus
 * Engine accounts for slang, emoji's, compound words
-#### P.S we built our sentiment analyis engine into a neat little [REST API](https://github.com/Jspsun/SentimentAnalysisAPI) It's super easy to use :)

 ### Twitter, Reddit & Tumblr API's
 * Fetched the most popular tweets, reddit comments and Tumblr posts matching the query, from the last 7 days.